Alan J. Lerner, MD

 Professor of Neurology, School of Medicine, Case Western Reserve University

-Dr. Alan J. Lerner is originally from Long Island and he obtained his undergraduate degree from the New York State College of Agriculture and Life Science at Cornell University in Ithaca, NY and Cornell University Medical School in New York City.
+Dr. Alan J. Lerner is originally from Long Island and he obtained his undergraduate degree from the New York State College of Agriculture and Life Science at Cornell University in Ithaca, NY and M.D. from the Cornell University Medical School in New York City.
 He completed an internship in Internal Medicine at Lenox Hill Hospital in New York City.
 He then completed a Residency in Neurology (1988-1991) and Fellowship in Behavioral Neurology at University Hospitals and Case Western Reserve University (1991-1993).
-He is currently Director of the Brain Health and Memory Center at the Neurological Institute of University Hospitals Cleveland Medical Center.
-He holds the Neurological Institute endowed chair in memory and cognition, and is Professor of Neurology, Case Western Reserve University School of Medicine.
-He is one of the founders of the Cleveland brain Health Initiative and a member of their executive committee.

 Dr. Lerner is a Behavioral Neurologist with almost three decades experience in treating memory disorders such as Alzheimer’s disease, Frontotemporal dementia, and related disorders.
 He is active in conducting clinical research studies focusing on new diagnostics and treatments for Alzheimer’s disease, and other dementias.
 Current studies include new dementia prevention studies both by risk factor reduction and use of experimental medications.